Oldentomato/Code_Encryption/README.md

 - Sign up for the program.
 ID is not duplicated.
     - In Database
     ![DatabaseScreenShot](https://github.com/Oldentomato/Code_Encrpytion/blob/main/readme_imgs/dbimage.png)
-        - Files Array is a list of files in which encryption code was detected in your project.(file nickname)
+        - Files Array is a list of files in which encryption code was detected in your project.

     **At run time, the program must be in the project file.**